jonmagic/copy-excel-paste-markdown/README.md

-# Copy Excel Paste Markdown
+# Copy paste in excle amazing copy paste work better quality mark down table.

 Copy a table in Excel (or other spreadsheet programs) and paste it as a Markdown table.